An unconditional experimental test of Nonclassicality: Introduction

-The implementation of FDI or SDI protocols requires that a test of nonclassicality has to be performed, a result of which indicates that the description of the experiment is impossible through classical means.
+The implementation of FDI or SDI protocols requires a test of nonclassicality to be performed, a result of which indicates that the description of the experiment is impossible through classical means.
 This is a necessary, although not always a sufficient condition.
-These tests include estimation of violations of Bell inequality \cite{bell}, dimension witnesses \cite{dimwit} or success probability in a communication complexity task \cite{M-expDW}.
+These tests include estimation of violations of Bell inequality~\cite{bell}, dimension witnesses~\cite{dimwit} or success probability in a communication complexity task~\cite{M-expDW}.
 The important requirement, however, is that the involved parties must give a conclusive result without any additional assumptions.
-It is difficult in practice, mainly due to the so-called detection efficiency loophole \cite{Pearle}, which in a nutshell states that device independent tests of nonclassicality can only be conclusive if the detectors used in an experiment provide a detection efficiency above a certain threshold.
-These thresholds have been found for a variety of tests \cite{eberhard,serge,cabello,eff,rob,M-PBR}.
+It is difficult in practice, mainly due to the so-called detection efficiency loophole~\cite{Pearle}, which in a nutshell states that device independent tests of nonclassicality can only be conclusive if the detectors used in an experiment provide a detection efficiency above a certain threshold.
+These thresholds have been found for a variety of tests~\cite{eberhard,serge,cabello,eff,rob,M-PBR}.
 Unfortunately, the required efficiencies are very high and therefore difficult to obtain in practice.
-To our knowledge only a few DI tests of nonclassicality have been performed thus far \cite{di2,di3,di4,di5,di6}.
+To our knowledge only a few DI tests of nonclassicality have been performed thus far~\cite{di2,di3,di4,di5,di6}.

 The issue can be addressed by adding extra constraints on the resources that are available to the devices.
 One such constraint is the requirement that the parties have no access to shared randomness.
-With this added assumption, it was shown \cite{M-wc,bowles} that any experimental setup with a non-zero detection efficiency can be used to prove nonclassicality.
-Experimental realization of protocols based on these ideas has been shown recently \cite{ex1,ex2}.
-However, lack of shared randomness is a strong assumption, which is difficult to justify in practice.
-In this paper, we propose a novel communication protocol, which enables to relax this assumption.
-The modified protocols retain their potential to provide conclusive results for any positive detection efficiency and do not require any additional constraints.
-This leads to a huge increase in reliability of the tests of nonclassicality.
+With this added assumption, it was shown~\cite{M-wc,bowles} that any experimental setup with a non-zero detection efficiency can be used to prove nonclassicality.
+Experimental realization of protocols based on these ideas has been shown recently~\cite{ex1,ex2}.
+However, lack of shared randomness is a strong assumption, difficult to justify in practice.
+On the other hand, is seems to be relatively easy to check the classical channel capacity.
+It suffices to establish the type and range of parameters accessible to sender's device and the classical capacity is bounded by the number of orthogonal states which can be prepared.
+This can be done by a close inspection of the hardware.
+Such an inspection is not trivial but overwhelmingly easier than full characterization of the device.